Mustafamegahed20/DICOM-to-NIfTI-ETL/README.md

 ## Usage Instructions
 1. Run the Pipeline

-Note >> Download sample from the datasets before running and add it on dicom data folder >> i don't add it bec i was very large to push it
+Note >> Download sample from the datasets before running and add it on dicom data folder >> i don't add it bec it was very large to push it

 To run the ETL pipeline:
 ``` bash
 python scripts/run_pipeline.py